cudoventures/cudos-docs/docs/node/prerequisites/recommended-hardware.md

 # Hardware Requirements

-The Cudos Network is composed of multiple node types and services.

 These specifications are provided for dedicated physical hardware nodes.
 They are based on performance and capacity monitoring of the Cudos **Testnet** and **Mainnet**.
 As such, they are liable to change as we respond to ongoing network monitoring.

-However, Validator node operators are free to choose their own virtual equivalents.

 This page describes the **recommended** system hardware requirements for running different types of nodes on the Cudos Network.

 :::info

 At this time, we do not provide detailed storage IOPS/throughput or network PPS/bandwidth minimums.
-As the network evolves, we will share our observations of real-world statistics, to hopefully assist virtualised environment operators with right-sizing their deployments.
+As the network evolves, we will share our observations of real-world statistics, to assist **Node Operators** with optimising their deployments.
 :::

 :::caution
-If you configure a system with slower resources than the recommended values, you run the risk of being under-resourced, causing node timeouts and synchronization delays.
+If you configure a system with slower resources than the recommended values, you run the risk of being under-resourced leading to synchronisation delays.
+On a slow hard drive, there is a risk that your node may never catch up with the head of the chain.

-If you run out of memory or storage, the Cudos node sync process will be forcefully killed potentially leading to state corruption, losing stake and not participating in committees.
+If you run out of memory or storage, the Cudos node sync process will be forcefully killed potentially leading to state corruption, losing stake and not participating in consensus.
 :::

 ## Cudos Mainnet Nodes